Building a culture of stewardship is our collective responsibility.

 Berkeley Lab's workplace culture plays a significant role in our lives as employees.
 It affects both our physical and mental well-being, our engagement and success in our work, and our connection to others.
 As we prepare Berkeley Lab for future generations, we must invest in our cultural infrastructure as much as our physical one.

-Ask questions or give feedback on the 2024 Lab Culture Survey at Office Hours with Adi Greif, Culture Data Scientist
+Bring your data questions about the results of the 2024 Lab Culture Survey to Drop-In Office Hours with Adi Greif, Culture Data Scientist

 Join Zoom Meeting: